Chess pieces sunset

 Planning considerations

-• Review and monitor long-term residence status of settlors.
+• Review and monitor the long-term residence status of settlors.

 • Settling non-UK assets on a family trust from which the settlor is excluded from benefit before the settlor becomes long-term resident will shelter those assets from IHT on the settlor’s death.
 However, the trust would become subject to the relevant property regime when the settlor becomes long-term resident.

-Now is the time for individuals affected by the changes to take stock of their affairs and consider how they might restructure in readiness for the new world.
-For those existing non-doms who wish to remain in the UK, they will be navigating several sets of rules which adds complexity and cost.
-Some may leave and manage their days carefully, so they break UK tax residence.
+Individuals affected by the changes will have been taking stock of their affairs and considering how they might restructure in readiness for the new regime.
+Non-doms who remain in the UK will be navigating several sets of rules which adds complexity and cost.
+Others have left with the intention of managing their days carefully, so they break UK tax residence.
+Maintaining real time records is vital to ensure non-residence status can be maintained and evidenced in the event of a HMRC enquiry.

-It's fair to say exposure to UK IHT on worldwide assets is of grave concern to many so considering the application of estate tax treaties will become more relevant than ever in trying the minimise exposure.
+It is fair to say exposure to UK IHT on worldwide assets is of grave concern to many so considering the application of IHT tax treaties is now more relevant than ever in trying to minimise exposure.

-The attractiveness of the FIG regime to new arrivals remains to be seen, particularly in a relatively short period of 4 years and the level of disclosure required in order to make a claim.
+The attractiveness of the FIG regime to new arrivals remains to be seen, particularly in a relatively short period of four years and the complexity associated with making a claim and level of disclosure required under self assessment.

 Will the UK perhaps become a short-term tax haven for those wishing to undertake transactions free of tax?